 With this great scripture in mind, I feel sometimes like I am serving 60 years to life in the Alcatraz of my Mind.
-To often I find instead of holding every thought captive obedient to Christ I have become become captive to my thoughts.
-I become a walking talking Abbott & Costello comedy skit where I end up on the wrong side of the county jail bars of my mind.
+Instead of holding every thought captive obedient to Christ I may wander and become a captive to my thoughts.

 So what do I do?
 I read aloud again 2 Corinthians 10:5 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.

 This will be my life long process of returning to this scripture truth when my anxious, jealous, lazy, angry, compromised etc etc thoughts occupy the podium in my brain.
-Christ is my answer..
+Christ must be the answer..
 He is my hope.
 So here ya go Jesus..
 THANKS!

 May God bless each of you this day where God's perfect Truth & Love is the answer when your thoughts are have you locked in the cell next to mine on the Alcatraz of your Mind.